 On a Sunday in January 1971, a ceremony commenced with the north church members marching downtown and uniting with the Methodist members.
 A farewell service was held at the Methodist Church and the new congregation along with Nazarene and Catholic congregations marched back to the north church for a uniting ceremony.

 The cornerstone for the present sanctuary of the Churubusco United Methodist Church was finally laid in September 1974.
-One year later the new addition was dedicated.
+One year later this new addition was dedicated.